yanggicane/textanalysis/PITCHME.md

 ![](assets/img/textworkflow.png)

 ---
-#### Cleaning and preprocessing text
-- Common steps for preprocessing text includes:
-  - Identifies the language
-  - Makes all text lowercase
-  - Removes number
-  - Romoves punctuation like periods and question marks -
-  - Tokenize
-  - Removes specific words(stop words or/and words defined by user)
-  - Word Stemming
----
 #### Example: Movie Information from Rotten Tomatoes
 - This dataset consists of general information about 1560 movies on the Rotten Tomatoes site.
 - There are 12 columns: id, synopsis, rating, genre, director, writer, theater_data, dvd_date, currency, box_office, runtime, and studio.